 - Climate change has already had an impact on Arctic terrestrial, freshwater and marine ecosystems.

-- Arctic waters are becoming increasingly acidic, with a recent US study showing that within the next 15-20 years marine species with hard shells- such as lobster and crab, will find it increasingly difficult to build their shells.
+- Arctic waters are becoming increasingly acidic (see Ocean Unite’s talking points on Healthy Ocean, Healthy Climate for more information), with a recent US study showing that within the next 15-20 years marine species with hard shells- such as lobster and crab, will find it increasingly difficult to build their shells.

 - Many of the adaptations that Arctic plant and animal species have acquired to survive the harsh conditions also limit their ability to respond to warmer climates and other environmental changes.